Personal Property Appraisers in Connecticut46 Verified Professionals Across 30 Cities

 How many personal property appraisers are in Connecticut?

 Our directory lists 46 active personal property appraisers in Connecticut, with the largest concentrations in Stamford, New Haven, Greenwich.
-All were sourced from recognized professional registries.
+Listings are built from professional appraiser registries, association directories, appraiser websites, and other public sources.

 Are appraisers in Connecticut USPAP-certified?